 2. "Occupying" means in, upon, getting in, on, out or off.

-3. "Property damage" as used in this endorsement means injury to or destruction of the Named Insured's covered "auto".
-However, "property damage" does not include damage to property owned by the "insured" while contained in the Named Insured's covered "auto".
+3. "Property damage" means injury to or destruction of the property of an "insured".

 4. "Underinsured motor vehicle" means a land motor vehicle or "trailer" of any type to which a liability bond or policy applies at the time of the "accident" in limits equal to or greater than the minimum limit for liability specified by the South Carolina Motor Vehicle Financial Responsibility Act, but the limits of that bond or policy provide a limit that is less than the amount the "insured" is legally entitled to recover as damages caused by the "accident".